dennyboby/social_robot_navigation/SETUP.md

-# Setup The Repo
+# Setup The Repository
-This file explains how to setup the entire repo.
+This file explains how to setup the entire repository.

 ## Contents
-- Setup The Repo
+- Setup The Repository
   - [1.
 Requirements](#1-requirements)
   - [2.
 Repository Setup](#2-repository-setup)
   - [3.
 Unity Setup](#3-unity-setup)